-(1) There shall be at least one ADEM location in each Assembly District.

-Prior to the 2021 ADEMs and prior to the first ADEMs after each decennial redistricting is finalized, the Chair of This Committee shall publicize a list of Assembly Districts in which more than one ADEM location shall be established.
+- (1) There shall be at least one ADEM location in each Assembly District. - (2) Prior to the first ADEMs after each decennial redistricting is finalized, the Chair of This Committee shall publicize a list of Assembly Districts in which more than one ADEM location shall be established.
 In deciding which Assembly Districts shall have more than one location, the Chair shall consider whether there exists good cause to do so.
 For the purposes of this subsection, "Good cause" may include the necessity of traveling very long distances, traveling in heavy traffic through dense population centers, or traveling in hazardous weather conditions.
-Decisions may be adjusted for each ADEM cycle, but will otherwise carry over from the previous ADEM cycle, until the finalization of the next redistricting.
+Decisions